zencart/documentation/content/dev/code/creating_menu.md

 // Register the New Tools tool into the admin menu structure.
 //
 // NOTES:
-// 1) Once this file has run once and you see the Tools->New Tool link in the admin
+// 1) Once this file has run once and you see the Tools > New Tool link in the admin
 // menu structure, it is safe to delete this file (unless you have other functions that
 // are initialized in the file).
 // 2) If you have multiple items to add to the admin-level menus, then you should